singhshivansh/web_scraping/README.md

 This scraper scraps the IPL 2019 data and save statistics in a ordered manner in Excel and JSON :

-e.g. - "Chennai Super Kings/MS Dhoni/MS Dhoni.xlsx"
+e.g. - "IPL_Teams/Chennai Super Kings/MS Dhoni.xlsx"

    "IPL_Teams/Chennai Super Kings/MS Dhoni.json"